alvinkjacob/alvinkjacob/README.md

 - 💬 Ask me about ... anything :) If I know the answer, I'll be sure to tell you :D
 - 📫 How to reach me: ... https://www.linkedin.com/in/alvin-jacob-bb5322194/
 - 😄 Pronouns: ...He/Him
 - ⚡ Fun fact: ...
-I am from South India 🇮🇳
+I am from South India!
 -->